best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 If relevant, information about frozen panes, filters and any symbols or shorthand used within the table should also be presented in column A.

-If you have several worksheet tabs and they use different sources, a cell in column A should contain information about the source(s) for the table on that sheet.
-However, if each table in the spreadsheet uses the same source(s), the information about source(s) can go on the cover sheet.
+If you have several worksheets and they use different sources, a cell in column A should contain information about the source for the table on that sheet.
+However, if each table in the spreadsheet uses the same source, the information about sources can go on the cover sheet.

 #### Positioning tables on worksheets
 Position tables against the left-hand edges of each sheet.
 Don’t leave a blank column as a gap.
-As mentioned users of assistive technology tend to navigate down from cell A1, if they hit blank cells it can be very hard to navigate to where the table is and your spreadsheet may fail [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable).
+As mentioned users of assistive technology tend to navigate down from cell A1, if they hit blank cells it can be very hard to navigate to where the table is and your spreadsheet may fail accessibility [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable).

 #### Below the table
 It is best practice to avoid putting any information below a table.
-Ideally you should put all key information above the table and any detailed notes should live in a table on a ‘Notes’ worksheet (more information in the ‘Notes’ section of this guidance).
+It can be difficult to navigate to and may be missed by users of assistive technology.
+It will also require mostly manual formatting to ensure it meets accessibility guidelines, which can be time consuming.
+More information on formatting text in spreadsheets can be found in the [Titles of spreadsheets, worksheets and tables](#titles-of-spreadsheets-worksheets-and-tables) and the [Metadata worksheets](#metadata-worksheets) sections.

-Information presented below a table may be missed and can be difficult to navigate to, especially if a table is very long and lots of scrolling is needed.
-If a user needs to access information in the notes to understand a table, putting them below the table may lead to your spreadsheet failing [success criterion 1.3.2 meaningful sequence](https://www.w3.org/TR/WCAG21/#meaningful-sequence).
+If a user needs to access information below the table in order to understand the data within the table, it may lead to a fail of accessibility [success criterion 1.3.2 meaningful sequence](https://www.w3.org/TR/WCAG21/#meaningful-sequence).
+For example, if you have used some shorthand in your table such as 'e' for 'estimated' and you only mention what 'e' signifies below the table, this could be considered a fail.

+Therefore, you should put all information a person needs to know in order to understand the table, in column A, above the table.

+When it comes to more detailed notes referring to context and caveats we advise that these should live in a table on a ‘Notes’ worksheet (more information on how to present notes can be found in the [Symbols, footnotes and codes](#Symbols-footnotes-and-codes) section).

 ## Titles of spreadsheets, worksheets and tables